 In total, students must complete a minimum of 60 semester hours of coursework.
 Along with general education requirements, course titles could include:

 - Fashion events

 Graduates can seek employment with boutiques, department stores or fashion designers.
 They can also work in the business sector in fashion advertising, marketing or promotion.
 Job titles could include:

 - Retail buyer

 - Visual merchandiser

 Fashion designers themselves, according to the U.S. Bureau of Labor Statistics (BLS), earn a mean annual income of $87,610, as of May 2018.
 Assisting roles will likely bring in a lesser salary.
-To give some idea, the BLS reports that, across all fields, wholesale and retail buyers earn a mean annual wage of $68,440 per year, while public relations specialists bring in a mean annual wage of $68,440 (www.bls.gov).
+To give some idea, it was reported that, across all fields, wholesale and retail buyers earn a median annual wage of $62,750 per year (O*NET OnLine), while public relations specialists bring in a mean annual wage of $68,440 (www.bls.gov).

 Graduates can keep up with the latest trends throughout their careers by enrolling in fashion merchandising certificate programs.
 They can also enhance their knowledge base by completing certificate programs in related topics, such as apparel design.
 Those interested in advancing their career opportunities can apply to bachelor's degree programs in fashion merchandising.

 Through AS in Fashion Merchandising programs, students gain the essential business education and technical design skills that they will need in the fashion retail industry.
 Graduates can get entry-level jobs or continue to study fashion merchandising at the bachelor's degree level.